blynkkk/blueprints/ESP32 Blinking LED/README.md

 This is a a simple "Hello World" example of Blynk.
 As a result you will be able to control an LED on the ESP32 DevKit board from web or mobile.

 ## Components Used in This Project
-You would only need the ESP32 Devkit board.
-No additional hardware is needed.
-Alternatively, you can wire up your own LED to the ESP32 board.
+You only need an ESP32 Devkit board.
+This example was made using ESP-Wroom-32 dev board, but you can use pretty much any ESP32 dev board.
+No additional hardware or componets are needed.
+Alternatively, you can wire up your own LED.

 * Arduino IDE to upload a firmware
-* ESP32 DEVKIT board
+* ESP32 DEVKIT board.
 * USB cable

 ## 1. Prepare Your Hardware Before Flashing
-Connect your device to the computers using USB cable.
+Connect your device to the computer using a USB cable.

 _Your board has to be connected with a **data** USB cable (charging-only cables will not work!)
 Make sure the cable is fully inserted in the port on each end_